AiT/Planet Lar

 AiT/Planet Lar is an American comic book publishing company based in San Francisco, California.
 It was founded in 1999 by Larry Young and Mimi Rosenheim.
 The company focuses on releasing original graphic novels into the mass market, although the company has published trade paperbacks of serialized mini-series originally published by other companies.

+The California Secretary of State lists AIT/PLANET LAR LLC (200636410115) "defunct" with an inactive date of December 7, 2016.

 Graphic novels

 All titles below are original graphic novels, unless otherwise stated.